 - Can help lower your risk for heart disease, stroke, diabetes, asthma, and colorectal cancer.

-The 2015-2020 Dietary Guidelines recommends eating at least 3 ounces of whole grains every day, which can come from the grains listed above.
+The 2020-2025 Dietary Guidelines recommend eating at least 6 1-ounce servings of whole grains every day, which can come from the grains listed above.
 It's okay to eat multigrain products as well.
 Just read labels to ensure the food is made with multiple whole grains.
 So if a multigrain food also contains whole grains, it's much more likely to be nutritious than one is labeled multigrain but contains no whole grains.

 The Informed Consumer